harobed/pros-cons-use-docker-compose-yml-on-production/README.md

 ### Development "docker-compose.yml" guidelines

-* In development `docker-compose.yml` developer: use volumes to mount its source code to dynamicaly update it ([example](https://github.com/harobed/goworkspace/blob/master/docker-compose.yml#L10))
+* In development `docker-compose.yml` developer: use volumes to mount its source code to dynamically update it ([example](https://github.com/harobed/goworkspace/blob/master/docker-compose.yml#L10))
 * In development `docker-compose.yml` developer: use `docker-compose build` to rebuild development Docker image